< Browse to Previous Essay | Browse to Next Essay >

 Clinton, another small town, is located on a high bluff overlooking Saratoga Passage, approximately six miles south of Langley.
 It was named for Clinton County, Michigan, by Edward C. Hinman, a Civil War veteran, who came from there in 1883, filing a timber claim.
 He built a hotel and a dock, supplying steamships with wood and water.
 The original landing and nearby post office was called Phinney, after John G. Phinney, an early settler.
 In 1885, the post office was moved to the Clinton Union Store and, in 1892, renamed the Clinton Post Office.
 Edward Hinman served as postmaster from 1885 to 1896 and his brother, Henry, from 1898 to 1903.
 Like other small communities in the area, Clinton’s economy depended primarily on logging, fishing, and farming.
 In the 1900s, touring became popular and the community received its fair share of tourists, campers, and summer dwellers.
 Because of the easy ferry commute between Clinton and Mukilteo, South Whidbey Island has become a minor bedroom community for Seattle and Everett, where the Boeing aircraft assembly plant is located.
 According to the U.S. Census Bureau, in the year 2000, Clinton had a population 868.

 The earliest inhabitants of Camano Island were the Kikalos and Snohomish Indians who used the island during the summer while gathering seafood and berries.
-The Indian name for the island was “Kal-lut-chin,” meaning, “land jutting into a bay.”
+Their name for the island was reported as Kal-lut-chin, meaning "land jutting into a bay."
 The island was charted in 1841 by the Wilkes expedition as "McDonough’s Island” in honor of Master Commandant Thomas McDonough, captain of the USS Saratoga during the War of 1812.
 In 1847, Captain Kellett of the British Navy, in his effort to restore Spanish names to the area, renamed it Camano Island in honor of Spanish explorer Lieutenant Don Jacinto Camano.
 In the 1855 Point Elliott Treaty with 22 Puget Sound Indian tribes, Washington Territorial Governor Isaac Ingalls Stevens (1818-1862) referred to the island as Perry Island and local loggers, for no particular reason, called it Crow Island.
 But eventually the name Camano came into common use.

 The first settlers came to Camano Island in 1855, filing timber claims.
 The island was densely forested with stands of tall, straight Douglas-firs perfect for masts and spars.
 Utsalady, on Utsalady Bay at the northern tip of the island, was the site of a shipyard and one of the largest sawmills on Puget Sound, founded in 1858 by Whidbey Island pioneers Thomas Cranney and Lawrence Grennan.
-Utsalady is a distortion of an Indian word Uts-ollaie. meaning, “place of berries.”
+"Utsalady" was a distortion of an Indian word also rendered as "Uts-ollaie," and said to mean "place of berries."
 After Grennan died in 1869, Cranney operated the mill alone until 1876, then sold it to Pope and Talbot’s Puget Mill Company.
 When a depression hit the United States in 1890, market gluts and poor prices caused the sawmill to close.
 The machinery was moved to Pope and Talbot’s mills at Port Gamble and Port Ludlow.
 Later farmers came and removed the stumps and developed the island agriculturally.

 There were no towns on Camano Island, but steamboats serviced the small communities of Camano City and Mabana.
 A horse-drawn ferry operated between the island and Stanwood until a bridge was built in 1909.
 In the 1920s, tourism became popular and several auto-camps were established, followed by more elaborate resorts that rented cabins, boats, and fishing gear.
 In 1949, Washington State Parks and Recreation developed 134 acres of land on the west side of Camano Island, overlooking Saratoga Passage, for use as a state park.
 Today (2005) Camano Island is entirely a farming and residential community, well-known for its production of fruits and berries.
 According to the U.S. Census Bureau, in the year 2000, Camano Island had a population 13,347.